 Your surgery has granted you a 12 to 18 month window, commonly called the honeymoon phase, for you to change your eating patterns for life.
 If this isn’t done, eventually, you’ll be eating more and if you’re still eating carbs, your surgery and hard work will be wasted.

 You don’t want to be where I am today, working off a huge regain 13 years after gastric bypass.
 It is much harder, much slower losing that regain than it is to lose it in your honeymoon phase.
 I wish I knew then, what I know now.
-I am proud to have worked it out and thanks to Back on Track, I have lost 96 pounds of that regain, but better to have only done it ONCE rather than TWICE.
+I am proud to have worked it out and thanks to getting Back on Track with the Inspire Diet, I have lost 96 pounds of that regain, but better to have only done it ONCE rather than TWICE.

 – Lori Baber Conrad, member BariatricEating Support Group on Facebook

-I started Back on Track, 30 days ago.
+I started the Inspire Diet, 30 days ago.
 I hopped on the scale this morning and I am down 21.4 pounds.
 I am thrilled with these results so far.
 When I had bypass years ago, I lost 28 pounds the first month.
 The difference this time is there is no recovering, no struggling to eat, no crying, and no gagging on my protein or vitamins.

-I am truly thankful for the control that BOT has given back to me and for all of the support I have received from my friends, family, and this support group.
+I am truly thankful for the control that the Inspire Diet has given back to me and for all of the support I have received from my friends, family, and this support group.
 I still have a long way to go, but I’m confident I will get there.